DataDog/the-monitor/rds-aurora/how_to_collect_aurora_metrics.md

 <h3 class="anchor" id="querying-server-status-variables">Querying server status variables</h3>
 <h4 class="anchor" id="connecting-to-your-rds-instance">Connecting to your RDS instance</h4>
 As with all RDS instances, you cannot directly access the machines running Aurora.
-So you cannot run `mysql` commands locally or check CPU utilization from the machine itself, as you could if you manually installed MySQL or MariaDB on a standalone EC2 instance.
+So you cannot run `mysql` commands locally or pull CPU utilization metrics directly from the machine itself, as you could if you manually installed MySQL or MariaDB on a standalone EC2 instance.
 That said, you _can_ connect to Aurora remotely using standard tools, provided that the security group for your Aurora instance permits connections from the device or EC2 instance you are using to initiate the connection.

 <a href="https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-11-aurora/aurora_diagram_2.png"><img src="https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-11-aurora/aurora_diagram_2.png"></a>